Alaxe/configs/README.md

 ## Neovim
 This is in flux.

-You need to run `:PlugInstall` to install all the vim plugins.
+You need to run `:PaqSync` to install all the vim plugins.

 You need to run things with coc manually to install autocompletes.